 I started my career in commercial photography as a photographic assistant at Promotional Arts Studio in Chicago.
-After spending a year there, I suffered from “swatch fever,” acquired from spending all day photographing fabric swatches for Sears.
-Coming to the conclusion that this environment and I were not meant for each other I left my job and Chicago to travel.
-When I returned I became a freelance photo assistant.
+After spending a year there, I suffered from what I called “swatch fever”, acquired from spending all day photographing fabric swatches for Sears.
+Coming to the conclusion that this environment and I were not meant for each other, I left my job and Chicago to explore other alternatives.
+When I returned, I decided to freelance as a photo assistant.

-Specializing in advertising and location photography I developed my own client base and in 1976 opened my own studio.
-Over the years I have worked for most of the major advertising agencies and corporations.
+Specializing in advertising and location photography, I opened my own studio in 1976.
+Over the years, I have worked for many of the major advertising agencies and corporations.
 With the arrival of the digital world I integrated art direction, graphic design and print production into my business.

 No matter where my travels take me, you will find me out searching for what the early morning reveals.
 Though as fate would have it, I still photograph a swatch every now and then.

 I hope you enjoy your visit to see my work.

 "David captures the personality of a real city in simple, quiet and overlooked subjects and locales.
 The results are photos with a relatable impact that draw you in and let you create stories around the images.
 His work expands your imagination."

 "Wow.
 What a picture."